-Yesterday I wrote about how general relativity predicts gravitational waves.
-While we haven’t yet observed gravity waves directly, we know they exist.
-That’s because gravity waves carry energy away from their source, just as light waves carry light energy.
+Last week I wrote about how general relativity predicts gravitational waves.
+While we haven’t yet observed gravitational waves directly,1 we know they exist.
+That’s because gravitational waves carry energy away from their source, just as light waves carry light energy.

 For regular binary stars this effect is so small that we can’t observe it.
 However in 1974 two astronomers (Hulse and Taylor) discovered an interesting pulsar.
 You may remember pulsars are rapidly rotating neutron stars that happen to radiate radio pulses in our direction.
 The pulse rates of pulsars are typically very, very regular.
 Hulse and Taylor noticed that this particular pulsar’s rate would speed up slightly then slow down slightly at a regular rate.
 They showed that this variation was due to the motion of the pulsar as it orbited a star.
 They were able to determine the orbital motion of the pulsar very precisely, calculating its orbital period to within a fraction of a second.
 As they observed their pulsar over the years, they noticed its orbital period was gradually getting shorter.
 The pulsar was inspiralling, and would eventually merge with its companion star in about 300 million years.